 Quaternary Ammonium Compounds, or “QUATS”

-If you’re going to use a hand sanitizer, use Thieves hand sanitizer, otherwise just use soap and water.
+If you’re going to use a hand sanitizer, use this DIY hand sanitizer, otherwise just use soap and water.

 We simply must be our own healthcare advocates and take our health into our own hands.
 Good luck on your journey and if you have any questions or need a recipe, please let me know.